-3. Dirty pieces of silver.
+Dirty pieces of silver.
 We’ve all been there.
 We rummage under sofa cushions, in little-used jacket pockets, and under car seats.
 The coins can add up.
 Take them to Coinstar and turn them into paper.
-There is a fairly hefty fee for the exchange, 10.9% according to the website.
+There is a fairly hefty fee for the exchange, 11.9% according to the website.
 But the service offers full value for your money if you choose to trade your coins for a gift card from participating businesses including Starbuck’s and Home Depot.
 If you want the cash, call your bank first.
 Many banking institutions will no longer accept large quantities of coins from customers, but a few still offer that service for no or low fees.
 Call ahead and ask for requirements.

-4. Spin the bottle — and can.
+Spin the bottle — and can.
 Every state has its own guidelines, but 10 still have “bottle bill” regulations.
 These states require a deposit be paid for bottles and cans.
 Many people don’t bother to return the containers for the refund, so creative money-makers gather those unwanted containers and head to a recycling center to cash in.
 Clear your home of your own returnables, and ask your neighbors and coworkers to save their cans and bottles for you.
 Put on a pair of rubber gloves and grab a garbage bag to collect dollars with the cans you pick up on the edge of the road.